Stabilization of perturbed integrator chains using Lyapunov-Based Homogeneous Controllers: Problem Formulation, motivation and contribution

 \subsection{Contribution}

+While these observations are well-known, they have so far not been exploited in control algorithms, to the best of our knowledge.
+Therefore, it is interesting to develop and study algorithms in which the homogeneity degree is varied according to the system's state.
 In this work, we extend the above observations related to homogeneous controllers for a single integrator to the stabilization of perturbed integrator chains of arbitrary order $r\geq 1$, based on a controller which stabilizes pure integrator chains.
-The study is focused on the stabilization of a perturbed integrator chain, therefore the zero-dynamics of the nonlinear system \eqref{nonlinear} are not treated.
-It is shown that the well-known homogeneous robust arbitrary HOSM controller \cite{Levant2001} is a particular case of our controller, for a particular choice of homogeneity degree.
+It is shown that, for particular choice of homogeneity degree, a bounded Lyapunov-based arbitrary order controller can be designed, which is similar in structure to Levant's well-known homogeneous controller \cite{Levant2001}.
+The existence of the Lyapunov function provides the added advantage of analytical tuning of controller parameters.
 It is also demonstrated that a bounded controller is synthesized using a change of homogeneity degree, such that the controller has a reduced amplitude at $z=0$.
 Then a fixed-time controller is obtained, also by controlling the homogeneity degree.